A foaming waterfall surrounded by forest

 Surprising Stories about the Waters of Southwest Germany

 Submerged lakes, rivers that form marbles and 250 springs in one city: there are lots of surprising stories and facts about water in Southwest Germany.
 Find out why the stollen from the Wimsen Cave is so aromatic, how long it takes drinking water to get from Lake Constance to the Odenwald Forest and which ancient fossils live in Lake Eichener See.
+On top of that, you can also visit the surrounding attractions!

 #1 A Rriver Submerges